wikibonsai/semtree/README.md

 > A semantic tree wends through concepts in semantic space, like a melody winds through harmonies in music.

-In [personal knowledge management (pkm)](https://en.wikipedia.org/wiki/Personal_knowledge_management) systems, there are sometimes mechanisms to facilitate the creation and management of hierarchical structures: [Tag hierarchies](https://orgmode.org/manual/Tag-Hierarchy.html) are fairly popular.
-Stitching together modular notes [together](https://tiddlywiki.com/static/Table-of-Contents%2520Macros.html) via [metadata](https://github.com/SkepticMystic/breadcrumbs) references is another solution.
-Some places are trying out [namespacing](https://github.com/wikibonsai/jekyll-namespaces).
-Even using the [directory system itself](https://github.com/xpgo/obsidian-folder-note-plugin) is being tried...And all the while, a [folgezettel debate](https://zettelkasten.de/folgezettel/) rages in the [zettelkasten](https://zettelkasten.de/) world.
+In [personal knowledge management (pkm)](https://en.wikipedia.org/wiki/Personal_knowledge_management) systems, there are sometimes mechanisms to facilitate the creation and management of hierarchical structures: [Tag hierarchies](https://orgmode.org/manual/Tag-Hierarchy.html), [dynamic tables of contents](https://tiddlywiki.com/static/Table-of-Contents%2520Macros.html), note [metadata](https://github.com/SkepticMystic/breadcrumbs), [namespacing](https://github.com/wikibonsai/jekyll-namespaces), even using the [directory system itself](https://github.com/xpgo/obsidian-folder-note-plugin), adding a [folgezettel](https://zettelkasten.de/folgezettel/) to a [zettelkasten](https://zettelkasten.de/), are all attempts to create one unified hierarchy from one's atomic notes.

 But none of these solutions accommodate the specific aim of trying to build a single "semantic tree" very well: Tag hierarchies and namespacing both suffer from branch length problems -- namespaces generally require the entire branch be spelled out to represent a node accurately, which restricts branch size and thus the size of the whole tree.
-Metadata pointers was better, but because relationships are built one by one between notes, making large changes to the tree itself is burdensome.
-Using the file directory itself runs into The Folder Problem, where using paths to represent branches would contain needless duplicates since directories stored no note information or clash with notes at the same level with the same name.
+Metadata pointers is better, but because relationships are built one by one between notes, making large changes to the tree itself is burdensome and visualizing the entire tree at once requires imagination.
+Using the file directory itself runs into The Duplicate Folder Problem, where using paths to represent branches would contain needless duplicates which correspond to a file of the same name at the same level.

 This implementation attempts to ameliorate these issues with the primary focus on facilitating semantic tree cultivation.